thuang6/platform-resource-manager/prm/demo_scenarios/README.rst

 Demo scenarios
 ....................
-This document describes how to run demo scenarios on a mesos/aurora cluster.
+This document describes how to run demo scenarios on a Apache Mesos/Aurora cluster.

 Assumptions: